drduh/macOS-Security-and-Privacy-Guide/README.md

 XMPP isn't E2EE by default, you'll need to use [OMEMO](https://omemo.top) encryption, so make sure your client supports it.

+### Signal

+[Signal](https://www.signal.org) is an advanced E2EE messenger whose [double-ratchet](https://signal.org/docs/specifications/doubleratchet/) protocol is used by countless others including WhatsApp, Google Messages, and Facebook Messenger.

+Signal requires a phone number to sign up and you'll need to install it on your phone first before you can use it on desktop.

 ### iMessage

 iMessage is Apple's first party messenger.